astery/canva/pages/reflections.md

 Run `mix benchmark`

-As expected map version is ~1.3x slower and consumes ~1.29x memory more than the array version.
-Map version becomes slower with bigger canvas size but negligible.
+As expected the map version is ~1.3x slower and consumes ~1.29x memory more than the array version.
+The map version becomes slower with a bigger canvas size but negligible.

 ### Deciding that to do next